jmayer913/JMayer-Example-ASPReact/README.md

 ## Edit Conflict

-When two users are editing an airline or flight at the same time, whoever submits first will win; the other user will be told to try again.
+When two users are editing the same airline or flight at the same time, whoever submits first will win; the other user will be told to try again.

 <img width="400" height="188" alt="image" src="https://github.com/user-attachments/assets/f5c7e697-7ba7-4177-bd40-4be5d3a03a95" />